 This short trail will allow you to walk on the Natchez Trace just as thousands have before you.
 It was really a neat thing to see!

 Rocky Springs Abandoned Town

 We loved this stop!
-It’s a wide-open place where you can walk around the grounds, and read the history, see and touch the old farm implements and you have to eat at the little restaurant (best potato soup ever!).
+It’s a wide-open place where you can walk around the grounds, read the history, see and touch the old farm implements and you have to eat at the little restaurant (best potato soup ever!).
 We also learned there is a school there.
 Not a typical school but some sort of school where the kids live there.
-From listening we understand it’s much like the “Hershey School” in PA.
+From listening, we understand it’s much like the “Hershey School” in PA.
 Also loved walking through the gift shops (there are 2).
 There is also a carriage house you can stay overnight in, and they have a wonderful bed and breakfast.
 Plan to spend a few hours here.
 It’s a great little community!

-There is a real wonderful Children’s Museum in Jackson.
+There is a wonderful Children’s Museum in Jackson.
 We did not stop there, but if you have children traveling with you, it comes highly recommended.
 It’s a bit on the pricey side from what I’ve seen, but definitely do some research on it.
 It looks like it’s a great place to spend a day!